ordepdev/ordepdev.github.io/_posts/2017-07-01-custom-collectors-for-better-performance.md

 ---
 layout: post
 title: "Custom collectors for better performance"
 date: 2017-07-01
-categories: programming,java
+categories: [ programming, java ]
 ---

 On our everyday job we keep collecting data with streams either with `toList()` or `groupingBy()`